 My housemate helps me afford the housing costs in LA so I can stay near my son after retirement.
 And it is so much more fun than living alone!

 The book and web site helped me a great deal.
-Your techniques gave me the confidence to begin and it has worked out beautifully.-Anonymous by request
+Your techniques gave me the confidence to begin and it has worked out beautifully.

-Every chapter in the book has a worksheet, but these are small and inconvenient to use.
-All the worksheets are reproduced in the workbook in a full-size format with a spiral binding so that you can write on them flat and you don’t lose your important work.
+In the book, each chapter has a worksheet.
+You can use it in the book, but they are small.
+All the worksheets are reproduced in the workbook in a full-size format with a spiral binding so that you can write on them flat and you can keep your work together.